github/codeql/docs/codeql/codeql-language-guides/extensible-predicates.rst

 - ``generated``: The model was generated, but not verified by a human.

 The provenance is used to distinguish between models that are manually added (or verified) to the extensible predicate and models that are automatically generated.
-Furthermore, it impacts the data flow analysis in the following way:
+Furthermore, it impacts the dataflow analysis in the following way:

 - A ``manual`` model takes precedence over ``generated`` models.
 If a ``manual`` model exists for an element then all ``generated`` models are ignored.
 - A ``generated`` model is ignored during analysis, if the source code of the element it is modeling is available.